CCRI-POPROX/poprox-recommender/README.md

 Alternatively, on Linux, you can use `cuda` instead of `dev`.

-Once you have installed the dependencies, there are 2 easy ways to run code in the environment:
+Once you have installed the dependencies, there are 3 easy ways to run code in the environment:

-1. Run individual commands with `pixi run`, e.g.:
+1. Run a defined task, like `test`, with `pixi run`:

     ```console
+    pixi run -e dev test
+    ```

+2. Run individual commands with `pixi run`, e.g.:

+    ```console
     pixi run -e dev pytest tests
     ```

-2. Run a Pixi shell, which activates the environment and adds the appropriate Python to your `PATH`:
+3. Run a Pixi shell, which activates the environment and adds the appropriate Python to your `PATH`:

     ```console